Boeing CC-137

-The Boeing CC-137 was a transport and tanker aircraft which served with the Canadian Forces from 1970 to 1997.
+The Boeing CC-137 is a retired transport and tanker aircraft which served with the Canadian Forces from 1970 to 1997.
 The Boeing 707-347C aircraft provided long range passenger transport for the military, VIP transport for government and air-to-air refueling for fighters such as the CF-116 Freedom Fighter and CF-18 Hornet.
 It was replaced by the Airbus CC-150 Polaris in the transport role and much later in the tanker role.

 Design and development

 During the 1960s, the Royal Canadian Air Force set out a requirement to replace the aging fleet of Canadair CC-106 Yukons and Canadair CC-109 Cosmopolitan transports.
 Initially, the Boeing KC-135 was being considered because the versatile design could also fulfill a yet-unspecified aerial refuelling role.
 Although a "purpose-built" aircraft would have suited the RCAF requirements better, an opportunity to acquire Boeing 707s as an alternative, soon presented itself.